Kynan Forney: Atlanta Falcons

-Forney was drafted in the latter part of the seventh round of the 2001 NFL Draft by the Atlanta Falcons.
+Forney was selected in the latter part of the seventh round of the 2001 NFL draft by the Atlanta Falcons.
 Forney immediately made his way into the lineup, starting 8 of 12 games while missing four games due to a nagging toe injury suffered in the season opener.
 Forney started 68 of 80 career games with the Falcons and was a key part of an offensive line responsible for the NFL's top rushing attack in 2004 and 2005.
 In 2004 Forney was a 4th Alternate to the Pro Bowl and an ESPN All Pro Selection.
 In 2005, Forney was named as a Pro Bowl first-alternate.
 During the 2004 postseason, Forney was part of a line that set the fourth-highest NFL postseason record with 327 rushing yards, including a Falcons record 142 yards by Warrick Dunn and an NFL record for quarterbacks with Michael Vick collecting 119 yards on the ground.[1]
 Over his time in Atlanta, Forney made two playoff appearances and helped the Falcons win their first division title (2004) since 1998 including reaching the NFC Championship Game in 2004.
 Bleacher Reports Atlanta Falcons All Decade Team.

-On August 29, 2008 the Falcons released Forney during final cuts.
+On August 29, 2008, the Falcons released Forney during final cuts.